 It’s important to keep in mind that a successful marketing strategy will include more than an online ad campaign, but this clearly emphasizes why you need to consider a patient LTV when determining the return on the investment.

 Regardless of lead costs and ROIs, the foundation for strong patient retention begins with you and your staff.
 Are you offering patients convenience and relevant information?
 Are you responding to their feedback and delivering an exceptional patient experience?
-If you answered yes, your patients will appreciate your outreach, and you’ll be on your way to building your patient retention and, in turn, each patient’s lifetime value.
+If you answered yes, your patients will appreciate your outreach, and you’ll be on your way to building your patient retention and, in turn, each patient’s LTV.

 Instantly see how you compare to other practices in your local area and specialty.